Welcome!

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool

-Once I have a full bag of both carcass and scraps, it's time to make my stock.
+Once I have a full bag of one carcass and scraps, it's time to make my broth.

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool

-Toss the scraps as well as all the other ingredients into a slow cooker.
+Toss the scraps and all the other ingredients into a slow cooker.

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool

-Fill the slow cooker with water until it is 3/4 full.
+Fill the slow cooker with water until it is at least 3/4 full.

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool